 You need to invest a little time to get the most from Bluetooth and that may include changing habits of a lifetime.

 However, Bluetooth can be very helpful, particularly as an educational tool for adapting and improving a routine and your approach to looking after your teeth.
 Particularly when you can tailor the brush and cleaning modes to your personal needs.
-You or your dentist can programme in areas where you need to spend more time brushing.
+You or your dentist can program in areas where you need to spend more time brushing.

 Over weeks and months you can build up a profile of your cleaning and how you have improved.
 You can even share this with your dentist.